 These unseen forces wait for us to stumble, hoping that we take our eyes off Jesus.
 Some have no faces, but they do have names: Discouragement.
 Self-pity.
 Resentment.
 Hate.
 Jealousy.
 Envy.
 Depression.
 Finger-pointing.

-Many know these types of enemies because they can become relentless toward bringing us down.
-Our enemies try to rid the marketplace of Jesus, God’s one and only Son.
-They’ve tried to destroy our freedom of religion.
-Our enemies believe that once Jesus is taken out of the way, they will have won the battle, and they will believe they will be in control at last.
+Many know these types of enemies because they can become relentless in trying to bring us down.
+Our enemies try to erase Jesus, God’s one and only Son.
+They’ve tried to destroy our freedom to worship.
+I truly believe that they believe that once Jesus is taken out of the way, they will have won the battle, and they win.

 Evidently, they are not privy to Isaiah 59:19, “So shall they fear the name of the Lord from the west, and his glory from the rising of the sun.
 When the enemy shall come in like a flood, the Spirit of the Lord shall lift up a standard against him?”

 Our Enemies’ Goal.